 So why did everyone, basically, act as themselves rather than role-playing an RPG?
 While some of this would be down to it being a first playthrough, there are more fundamental issues.

-Dr. Rachel Kowert – a psychologist specializing in our interaction with video games – says that almost all of us project our own personality when playing a video game; at least when it comes to RPGs.
+Dr. Rachel Kowert, a psychologist who specializes in our interaction with video games, says that almost all of us project our own personality when playing a video game, at least when it comes to RPGs.

 “Our in-game avatars are often a means of experimenting with many possible ‘selves’, either as we are – our actual self – or an idealized version of ourselves.
 The characters we create in-game are very often closely related to who we are out of the game.”

 There’s also a personal development aspect to this too.
-Research at Stanford University’s Virtual Human Interaction Lab found players who were helpful to NPCs in a video game were then more helpful to others in real life too.
-It’s called the Proteus effect and – yes – playing video games can make you a better person; other studies have produced similar results.
+Research at Stanford University’s Virtual Human Interaction Lab found that players who were helpful to NPCs in a video game were then more useful to others in real life, too.
+It’s called the Proteus effect, and – yes – playing video games can make you a better person; other studies have produced similar results.

 “There is an entire field of research looking at how digital role-play in video games can impact how we think and behave out of the game.
 For example, seeing a digital version of ourselves being successful in these spaces can become a catalyst for changing thoughts and beliefs we have about ourselves,” added Dr. Kowert.

-So is the converse true; if we play as evil characters or just run amok with a gun in a first-person shooter, does that mean we become worse in real life.
-Thankfully, despite what some of the tabloids would have you believe, the answer to this is a firm no. The proteus effect only pulls you up; it doesn’t push you down.
+So, is the converse true?
+If we play as evil characters or just run amok with a gun in a first-person shooter, does that mean we become worse in real life?
+Thankfully, despite what some tabloids would have you believe, the answer is a firm no. The proteus effect only pulls you up; it doesn’t push you down.

 So why did the developers put these alternative gameplay styles in the game if people don’t instinctively play them?